DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 ### The nested algorithm `dfs_cycle`

-Another observation that could be made regarding `dfs_xl` is the position where `x` is prepended to the already visited nodes using `x::_`.
-In `dfs_xl` this occurs after the successors of `x` are visited by `foldleft dfs (succs x) a`, hence we speculate that when `dfs` visits a node contained in a cycle, the algorithm will loop forever.
-We will indeed prove that `dfs_xl` is for DAGs only.
+In the code of `dfs_xl_fold`, we observe that in the internal `dfs` loop, the current node `x` is prepended using `x::_` to the result, but _too late_: precisely, this is done _after_ the successors of `x` are themselves visited, which prevents the algorithm to detect a possible repetition of `x` and thus avoid cycling forever.

+The same remark of course applies to the code of `dfs_xl_inld` where `dfs_list` is just the inlining of `foldleft dfs`.
+We will indeed prove that `dfs_xl`, ie both algorithms, are suitable for DAGs only.

 A slight change provides a version of DFS which will avoid this behavior and which we call `dfs_cycle`.
 The easiest way to observe the change is on the externally nested variant:
 ```ocaml